A̍

-A̍ (lower case: a̍), called "A with vertical line", is a letter used in the standard, unified spelling in the Democratic Republic of Congo and the pe̍h-ōe-jī romanization system for writing Taiwanese Minnan.
+A̍, or a̍, called "A with vertical line", is a letter used in the standard, unified spelling in the Democratic Republic of Congo and the Pe̍h-ōe-jī romanization system for writing Hokkien (including Taiwanese).
 It consists of the letter A with a vertical line appearing as a diacritic above it.

 Uses

-Democratic Republic of Congo
+Democratic Republic of the Congo

-The standard, unified spelling of Democratic Republic of Congo uses the vertical line to indicate the middle tone in tonal languages needing to distinguish it.
+The standard, unified spelling of Democratic Republic of the Congo uses the vertical line to indicate the middle tone in tonal languages needing to distinguish it.
 The 'a̍' represents an 'a' with a medium tone.

 Taiwan

-In the pe̍h-ōe-jī and the Taiwanese romanization system used to write Minnan, the 'a̍' represents an 'a' with the tone 8 a˥˥.
+In Pe̍h-ōe-jī and the Taiwanese romanization system used to write Hokkien, the 'a̍' represents an 'a' with tone 8, depending on the specific Hokkien dialect.

 Digital encoding

 The A with vertical line can be represented in Unicode as a breakdown into the following pairs of characters, each consisting of a Latin letter followed by a diacritic.